jggrimm/Website/docs/gettingStarted/buildGuide/partsList.rst

 ============================================

 This page catalogues the parts in the RACECAR-MN Full.
 To order these parts, visit the :ref:`bom` page.
+The DXF files needed for MN-Lite are located in this [google drive folder](https://drive.google.com/drive/folders/1kLfhNH23iLulnDUMeBkht9tOkHUuMPKy?usp=sharing)

 ======================
 Electronics